railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Customer Payment
 -----------------

 Registering an invoice payment by a customer is essentially the same as the process of paying a supplier.
-From the menu  *Financial Management > Invoices > Customer Invoice > Open Customer Invoices* , click the name of the invoice that you want to mark as paid:
+From the menu :menuselection:`Financial Management --> Invoices --> Customer Invoice --> Open Customer Invoices`, click the name of the invoice that you want to mark as paid:

 	#.
 Use the  *Pay Invoice* button in the  *Action* section of the toolbar at the right to open a window that enables you to register the payment.